wolfgangvc/Zenderator/Readme.md

 #### Generic Controllers

 There is an implementation of a base Controller that all other controllers that Zenderator generates extends from.
 This provides a basic set of CRUD callbacks to the developer.
+The base functionality is in `Zenderator\Abstracts\CrudController` and provides the following functions, which are override-able in the concrete class implementation for that controller.

 * List: `GET /v1/example` Will fetch all instances of example, by default.
+Calls `Controller::listRequest`.
 * Create: `PUT /v1/example` Will create a new instance of example.
+Calls `Controller::createRequest`.
-* Get: `GET /v1/example/44` Will get instance #44, where id=44
+* Get: `GET /v1/example/44` Will get instance #44, where id=44.
+Calls `Controller::getRequest`.
 * Delete: `DELETE /v1/example/44` Will delete instance #44.
+Calls `Controller::deleteRequest`.

 #### Test generation